-Grade 9 Grade 10 Grade 11 Grad de 12 Drafting Design Technology 10G Drafting Design Technology 20G Drafting Design Technology 30G Drafting Design Technology 40G Course Description Prerequisites Drafting Design Technology 10G Drafting and Design Technology provides students opportunities for solving problems, designing, creating, and addressing current trends and issues.
-Students will use technology to create practical solutions to problems and develop technical skills, knowledge and attitudes.
+Grade 9 Grade 10 Grade 11 Grade 12 Drafting Design Technology 10G Drafting Design Technology 20G Drafting Design Technology 30G Drafting Design Technology 40G

+Course Description Prerequisites Drafting Design Technology 10G None Drafting and Design Technology provides students opportunities for solving problems, designing, creating, and addressing current trends and issues.
+Students will use technology to create practical solutions to problems and develop technical skills, knowledge, and attitudes.
 The course involves the presentation of visual messages, exercise, and experience relative to communication with technical graphic material.
 Some of the activities included are: Mechanical Drafting Graphic Design and Layout Scale Model Building Architectural Drafting Computer Graphic Design Computerized Drafting Commercial Art There is a strong emphasis on designing and creating in woodworking.
 The program allows the students to develop concepts of and appreciation for technical Graphic Communications in our society.
-Drafting Design Technology 20G The major objectives of the course are: • To explore the significance of drafting and commercial art in meeting the personal needs of the larger community in our technological society • To develop attitudes allowing students to work effectively with materials and equipment used in Graphic Communications The course involves both theoretical and practical learning in the following areas: • Mechanical Drafting • Scale Model Building • Computerized Drafting • Binding and Packaging • Image Generation Procedures • Problem solving/Decision making such as planning, designing, cost estimation, systematizing, evaluating, adjusting and diagnosing plans and procedures.
-There is a strong emphasis on designing and creating in wood.Drafting Design Technology 30GDrafting and Design Technology provides students the opportunity to work with modern technology programs such as Auto Cad, Architectural Desktop, 3D Home Architect, Publisher, Print Artist, Photo Shop, Corel, etc. in solving problems and designing and creating Drafting Design Technology 40G This course is a continuation of Drafting and Design Technology 30G.
+Drafting Design Technology 20G None The major objectives of the course are: • To explore the significance of drafting and commercial art in meeting the personal needs of the larger community in our technological society To develop attitudes allowing students to work effectively with materials and equipment used in Graphic Communications The course involves both theoretical and practical learning in the following areas: Mechanical Drafting Scale Model Building Architectural Drafting Layout and Design Computerized Drafting Binding and Packaging Computer Design Applications Vocational Guidance Image Generation Procedures Problem solving/Decision making such as planning, designing, cost estimation, systematizing, evaluating, adjusting, and diagnosing plans and procedures.
+There is a strong emphasis on designing and creating in wood.
+Drafting Design Technology 30G None Drafting and Design Technology provides students the opportunity to work with modern technology programs such as Auto Cad, Architectural Desktop, 3D Home Architect, Publisher, Print Artist, Photo Shop, Corel, etc. in solving problems and designing and creating Graphic Design and Layout Computerized Drafting Creative Woodwork Design • Computer Graphic Design • Architectural Drafting • Scale Model Building Mechanical Drafting Drafting Design Technology 40G None This course is a continuation of Drafting and Design Technology 30G.
 Students work on bigger projects and apply the knowledge and skill they have developed in the prior courses.
-Design, plan and build is the premise for this course.
-A lot of the work is self-directed projects so a good work ethic is essential.
+Design, plan, and build is the premise for this course.
+A lot of the work is self-directed projects, so a good work ethic is essential.